TroelsMortensen/CodeLabs/Tutorials/DddWithEfc/012 Nullable Single-Valued ValueObject.md

 ```

 ### Configuration
-As mentioned above, we currently need to take a different approach to configure this case.
+As mentioned above, we need to take a different approach to configure this case.

 Here we go: